leovergaramarq/SIED/README.md

 ## Build

 The process of generating a .jar executable is guided by your IDE.
-If using NetBeans, please copy the `src/res` folder into the generated `dist` folder.
+If using NetBeans, please copy the `src/res/` path into the generated `dist/` folder.